huskyroboticsteam/Orpheus/BaseStation/README.md

 along with the server code that will communicate with rover to control it and receive information from it.

+# Build
+The gstreamer dlls are required in the same directory as the BaseStation project executable, they can be found in the BaseStationPreload repository of this organization.

 ## Project Layout
  - EntryPoint: the "main method" of the base station, in the HuskyRobotics.BaseStation.StartBaseStation class.
  - UserInterface: user interface, displaying map and other info.